-2.LS2.1 Plan and conduct an investigation to determine if plants need sunlight and water to grow.
+Ecosystems: Interactions, Energy and Dynamics (LS2) 2.LS2.1 Plan and conduct an investigatio n to determine if plants need sunlight and water to grow.
 Clarification Statement: Investigations should be limited to testing one variable at a time.
 Assessment Boundary: Assessment is limited to testing one variable at a time, although students are not expected to understand the term variable at this time.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence to answer a question.
+Science and Engineering Practice ering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Plan and conduct an investigation collaboratively to produce data to serve as the basis for evidence to answer a question.
 Plants depend on water and light to grow.
-Events have causes that generate observable patterns.

-2.LS2.2 Develop a simple model that mimics the function of an animal in dispersing seeds or pollinating plants.\

-Clarification Statement: Examples include: placing socks on the outside of students' shoes and walking outside allows socks to gather seeds, plant sock(s) to see what grows, use a pipe cleaner to move powder (like flour) from one place to another emulating flowers being pollinated by bees or other insects.
-Assessment Boundary: N/A

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a simple model based on evidence to represent a proposed object or tool.
+Cause and Effect: Events have causes that generate observable patterns.
+2.LS2.2 Develop a simple model that min mics the function of an animal in dispersing seeds or pollinating plants. e: placing socks on the outside of students' shoes and walking outside allows socks t bowder (like flour) from one place to another emulating flowers being pollinated by Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a simple model based on evidence to represent a proposed object or tool.
 Plants depend on animals for pollination or to move their seeds around.
 Designs can be conveyed through sketches, drawings, or physical models.
 These representations are useful in communicating ideas for a problem's solutions to other people.
-The shape and stability of structures of natural and designed objects are related to their function(s).
+Structure and Function: The shape and stability of structures of natural and designed objects are related to their function(s).